ShamylZakariya/KesslerSyndrome/NOTES.md

     - needs "fronds" (?)
     - needs weapon

+Svg Group needs a "find element by Id", because the path thing works but is awful

 - Kill XmlMultiTree - I'm not even using it, and it adds complexity.